 When it comes to men’s hormones, we can keep it relatively simple.
-It’s about more testosterone and less estrogen.
+It’s all about more testosterone and less estrogen.

 In other articles, we’ll be going into more detail about other hormones like cortisol, insulin, and the thyroid hormones, which interact mostly the same among men and women.
 But for simplicity, it’s the androgens that make men men, and estrogens that make women women.